tahabelkhouja/Robust-Training-for-Time-Series/README.md

 # ROTS
-Python Implementation of RObustTraining forTime-Series (ROTS) for the paper: "[Training Robust Deep Models for Time-Series Domain: Novel Algorithms and Theoretical Analysis]" by Taha Belkhouja, Yan Yan, and Janardhan Rao Doppa.
+Python Implementation of RObustTraining forTime-Series (ROTS) for the paper: "[Training Robust Deep Models for Time-Series Domain: Novel Algorithms and Theoretical Analysis]()" by Taha Belkhouja, Yan Yan, and Janardhan Rao Doppa.

 ## Setup
 ```